 The table above assumes no exercise of the underwriters' option to purchase additional shares in this offering.
-If the underwriters' option to purchase additional shares of our common stock is exercised in full, the number of shares of our common stock held by existing stockholders would be reduced by 3% of the total number of shares of our common stock outstanding after this offering, and the number of shares of common stock held by new investors purchasing common stock in this offering would be increased by 3% of the total number of shares of our common stock outstanding after this offering.
+If the underwriters' option to purchase additional shares of our common stock is exercised in full, the number of shares of our common stock held by existing stockholders would be reduced to % of the total number of shares of our common stock outstanding after this offering, and the number of shares of common stock held by new investors purchasing common stock in this offering would be increased to % of the total number of shares of our common stock outstanding after this offering.

-The tables and discussion above are based on 2,177,956 shares of common stock outstanding as of June 30, 2021, and includes 20,056,145 shares of our common stock issuable upon the automatic conversion of all outstanding shares of our Series A convertible preferred stock and Series B convertible preferred stock immediately prior to the completion of this offering, and excludes:
+The tables and discussion above are based on 13,849,687 shares of common stock outstanding as of June 30, 2021, and excludes:

-- 2,757,781 shares of our common stock issuable upon the exercise of stock options outstanding as of June 30, 2021 under our 2019 Plan, at a weighted average exercise price of \$4.96 per share; - 1,134,864 shares of our common stock issuable upon the exercise of stock options granted after June 30, 2021 under our 2019 Plan, at a weighted average exercise price of \$8.71 per share; and

-• 3,852,807 and 424,595 additional shares of common stock that will become available for issuance under our 2021 Plan and our 2021 ESPP, respectively, each of which will become effective immediately prior to the effectiveness of the registration statement of which this prospectus is a part, as well as any automatic increases in the number of shares of common stock reserved for future issuance under our 2021 Plan and 2021 ESPP.
+- 17,537,516 shares of our common stock issuable upon the exercise of stock options outstanding as of June 30, 2021 under our 2019 Plan, at a weighted average exercise price of \$0.78 per share; - shares of our common stock issuable upon the exercise of stock options granted after June 30, 2021 under our 2019 Plan, at a weighted average exercise price of \$ per share; - 5,018,612 shares of common stock available for future issuance as of June 30, 2021 under our 2019 Plan; and and additional shares of common stock that will become available for issuance under our 2021 Plan and our 2021 ESPP, respectively, each of which will become effective immediately prior to the effectiveness of the registration statement of which this prospectus is a part, as well as any automatic increases in the number of shares of common stock reserved for future issuance under our 2021 Plan and 2021 ESPP.